 In July 1939 the British Government was preparing for war.
 War was not to come until September but the Lord Privy Seal's Office distributed leaflets to the public under the banner of the Civil Defence.
 Public Information Leaflet no.3 was entitled Evacuation: why and how.
-My thanks to Teresa and Bill Finch for allowing me to photograph their copy for this website.

 The leaflet consisted of a single sheet of paper folded double, with a two-page spread of information on the inside continued on the back.
 It was clearly produced in haste as the distinction between headings and text emboldened for emphasis is not always clear.
 The sexist language of treating everyone as 'he' jars today's ears.

 The text of the leaflet can be seen by tap/clicking the following thumbnail images.
 Alternatively it can be read directly in the coloured box below.

 There are still a number of people who ask "What is the need for all this business about evacuation?
 Surely if war comes it would be better for families to stick together and not go breaking up their homes?"

 It is quite easy to understand this feeling, because it is difficult for us in this country to realise what war in these days might mean.
 If we were involved in war, our big cities might be subjected to determined attacks from the air at any rate in the early stages ' and although our defences are strong and are rapidly growing stronger, some bombers would undoubtedly get through.

 We must see to it then that the enemy does not secure his chief objects ' the creation of anything like panic, or the crippling dislocation of our civil life.

 One of the first measures we can take to prevent this is the removal of the children from the more dangerous areas.